MilanLund/migration-tool/README.md

 - The top-level property `items` encapsulates all data.
 Is type of array and each item of the array represents a Kentico Cloud content item and it's language variants.
 Is required.
 - Each content item consists of the `item` and `variants` properies.
     - The `item` property stores general data about the content item.
 Object and is required.
-        - The `name` property represents name on the content item.
+        - The `name` property represents name of the content item.
 String and is required.
         - The `type.codename` property represents codename of a content model and must fit one of the content models specified in your Kentico Cloud project.
 String and is required.
         - The `sitemap_locations` property represents codenames of sitemap locations to which the content item should be assigned.
 The codenames must fit the ones that are specified in your Kentico Cloud project.
 Array and is optional.
     - The `variants` property stores specific data for each language variant in the project.
 Each language variant is represented by an array item.
 Array and is required.
         - The `language.codename` property represents codename of a language variant to which the data should be assigned.
 The codename must fit one language variant in your Kentico Cloud project.
 String and is required.
         - The `elements` property represents data that should get imported in the Kentico Cloud project.
 Object and is required.
             - Child properties of the `elements` object represent content elements of the content model specified in the `item.type.codename` property.
 Key of each property represents codename of a content element in the content model.
-Value of the property is your data you want to import.
+Value of the property is your data you attempt to import.
 Make sure the values are of a correct data type relevant to mapped content element type.

 #### Content element types